-Many companies are confused by the different types of intellectual property (IP) protection and what kinds of creations and materials it can apply to.
-As a supplement to our general Intellectual Property FAQs, here we’re delving deeper into how and why copyright arises under English law.
+Many companies are confused by the different types of copyright protection and what kinds of creations and materials it can apply to.
+As a supplement to our general intellectual property FAQS, our copyright specialists are delving deeper, answering some of the most common copyright-related questions asked by our clients.

 Jump to individual copyright FAQs: